ropensci-archive/bomrang/cran-comments.md

 Thanks to James Goldie, [@rensa](https://github.com/rensa) for this fix.

 * Cross-links in the function documentation have been fixed.

-## Enhanced vignette

-* The new `get_subdaily_weather()` function is detailed in the vignette, along with an example of how to use `sweep_for_stations()` to identify stations that possibly provide sub-daily weather data within a given radius of a given point.
-Thanks to Paul Melloy, [@PaulMelloy](https://github.com/PaulMelloy) for this.

 ## Standardised function naming